-Parkinson's is a complex condition and it's vital that a person's symptoms are well managed.
+Parkinson's is a complex condition and it's vital that a person's symptoms are well-managed.
 This will help to maintain their quality of life and independence.

-This booklet looks at the symptoms of Parkinson's, the treatments available for the condition and the potential side effects of these treatments.
+This booklet looks at the symptoms of Parkinson's, the treatments available and the potential side effects of these treatments.

-There are also suggested actions you can take to help make sure that every person with Parkinson's receives the best care possible.
+It will help you make sure that every person with Parkinson's receives the best care possible.
 These are symptom-specific, but there is also a general care action plan on page 4 that may apply to any client with Parkinson's.

-There is a glossary on page 54 that explains terms you may not be familiar with.
+There is a glossary at the end of the booklet that explains terms you may not be familiar with.
 The first time a glossary term appears in the booklet, we have highlighted it in bold for you.